akashgithubacc/shopping_cart/README.md

 Checkout System: Enter customer details and complete transactions securely.
 Dynamic Receipt: Generate and view a detailed receipt of your purchases.
 Responsive Design: Fully optimized for desktop and mobile devices.
-🖥️ Live Demo
-Click Here to Explore the Website

 📚 How to Use the Website
 1. Browse Products